[Column] Only democracy can fight epidemics

 As late as 14 January the WHO indicated – based on information provided by the Chinese government – that there was no clear evidence of human-to-human transmission.

-The authorities only locked down the city down on 21 January.
+The authorities only locked down the city on 21 January.

 The Chinese government claims that early inaction was due to inept local officials, and that the situation was solved once the central government got involved.